arkCyber/AuroraExt/docs/sidebar/index.md

 ### From the browser toolbar

-1. Right-click on the Page Assist icon in the browser toolbar and select `Open Sidebar`.
+1. Right-click on the Aurora icon in the browser toolbar and select `Open Sidebar`.
-2. Click on the Page Assist icon in the browser toolbar and select `Open Sidebar`.
+2. Click on the Aurora icon in the browser toolbar and select `Open Sidebar`.

 ![Open Sidebar](https://pub-35424b4473484be483c0afa08c69e7da.r2.dev/Screenshot%202025-02-15%20115612.png)

 ### From the context menu

-1. Right-click on any webpage and select `Open Page Assist Sidebar`.
+1. Right-click on any webpage and select `Open Aurora Sidebar`.
 ![Open Sidebar](https://pub-35424b4473484be483c0afa08c69e7da.r2.dev/Screenshot%202025-02-15%20115734.png)